Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/advanced-topics/messaging-system.md

 ---
 id: messaging-system
 title: Messaging System and RPCs
+description: An introduction to PRCs and custom messages in MLAPI
 ---

+The MLAPI has two parts to it's messaging system.
+Remote Procedure Call (RPC) messages and Custom Messages.
+Both types have sub types that change their behaviour, functionality and performance.

+## RPC Remote Procedure Call

 The multiplayer framework provides two main network constructs to execute logic on either server-side or client-side: [`ServerRpc`](message-system/serverrpc.md) and [`ClientRpc`](message-system/clientrpc.md).
 This concept is often called Remote Procedure Call (RPC) and has wide adoption across the industry.